 Certain administrative, billing, and technical details must be handled with each registered domain name.
 If many domain names are registered, the overhead can impose a burden on the University.

 Many methods can be used to create quick and easy addresses to access a website:

 - Request a unique host name, or prefix, for use within the missouristate.edu domain

 The resulting address provides a concise method for accessing and publicizing an official website.
 Examples of addresses using unique host names include ozarkswatch.missouristate.edu and www.news.missouristate.edu.
 This service is only available to official websites.

 - Register an Internet Keyword

 Internet Keywords allows web surfers to enter the name of an organization or project into the Internet Explorer address field, which then takes them immediately to the site.
 For example, if you enter "Missouri State University" in to the address bar, you'll be immediately taken to the Missouri State homepage.
 This alternative would be good for site with a large external audience, such as the Journal of Public Affairs or Athletics.

 - Set up web forwarding

-- The unit must work through the Director of Web and New Media to purchase a domain name and web forwarding according to the Director of Web and New Media's methods and procedures.
+- The unit must work through the director of web strategy and development to purchase a domain name and web forwarding according to the director of web strategy and development's methods and procedures.

 - Web forwarding must point to an existing Missouri State web address.